How to open a business bank account in Australia

 5. Scalability

-Australian business bank accounts are useful but can also be limited and inflexible.
-An Airwallex Global Account is a dynamic business account alternative specially designed to make managing your international business payments easier and help your business grow.
+An Airwallex business account is a dynamic bankalternative specially designed to make managing your domestic and international business payments easier and help your business grow.

-It’s why Australian businesses of all sizes are flocking to Airwallex as a way to manage their business finances.
-They appreciate the convenience of having one platform to access low fees, multi-currency accounts, high-speed international transfers, borderless cards, expense management software, and online payments.
-There are no minimum transaction requirements.
+It’s why Australian businesses of all sizes are switching to Airwallex to manage their business finances.
+They appreciate the convenience of having one platform to access low fees, multi-currency accounts, high-speed international transfers, borderless cards, Expense Management software, and online payments.

 Plus, if your business has plans to expand operations overseas, or you do a lot of business with international suppliers, Airwallex provides you with the tools you need for hassle-free global financial operations.
 Sending and receiving money internationally is cheaper, at low rates that help you minimise your transaction costs.